How to Choose The Best Keywords for Your Website

 2) Keyword Search Volume

 The second important factor in choosing keywords is average monthly search volume.
-This is how many people are searching for a specific term in the past month.
-The higher the volume, the more people are asking and the more results there will be online.
+Keyword search volume shows how many people are searching for a specific term in the past month.

-Any keyword that has a volume of over say 10,000 is not as easy to rank for.
-You might want to go for longer tail keywords rather than simpler ones.
+Any keyword that has a volume of over 1000 is not as easy to rank for.
+You might want to go for long tail keywords rather than simpler ones.
 This means adding more descriptive detail to your keywords that your web pages will be relevant for.

 The first step is to choose a keyword planner tool.
 Many of the tools are free online, and can really help you to narrow down the relevant keywords for your business.